-I didn’t title this post “How to Mill Buckwheat,” because quite frankly, this is not how you should do it.
+I didn’t title this post “How to Process Buckwheat,” because quite frankly, this is not how you should do it.

-In fact, after this past week, my husband officially concluded that I have gone mental.
+In fact, after this past week, a few people officially concluded that I have gone mental.

-You see, if you were to grow buckwheat (which I strongly recommend for many reasons listed bellow), and make your own gluten-free buckwheat flour, you would probably want to use a grain mill like this one.
-Then, follow their instructions for dehulling and grinding the seed.
+You see, if you were to grow buckwheat (which I strongly recommend for many reasons listed below), and make your own gluten-free buckwheat flour, you would probably want to use a grain mill like the Country Living Grain Mill and then, follow their instructions for dehulling and grinding the seed.

 So I went ahead and planted a whole field of buckwheat.
 Yeah, you read that right, I said a field.